dlbewley/guifreelife-src/content/blog/Red-Hat-Advanced-Cluster-Management-Walkthrough.md

 ##  Ansible and ArgoCD Integration

-Finally, RHACM can associate lifecycle events and policy violations with Ansible automations to drive infrastructure that may exist outside of Kubernetes for example.

 The applications inventories known to OpenShift GitOps or ArgoCD on managed clusters are discovered by the RHACM hub cluster and can be leveraged in automations.

+Finally, Ansible automations can be associated with cluster lifecycle events and policy violations to drive infrastructure operations for resources that may exist outside of Kubernetes.

 # Video Demo